 I respond to your inquiry within 24 hours with a few probing questions.
 If I see a potential fit, I schedule a short intro call.

 We will have a short intro call on the house, usually via my Uberconference.
 I’ll ask you about your proposed project, timelines, and estimated budget for this project.
 Of course, you can ask me questions as well.

 We’ve had a chat, I have a good idea of what I can do to fix your copy problems and get your conversions where they need to be.
 It’s time to talk business.

 - Expectations that need to be met by you and me in order for this project to be a success

 - Itemized list of what I will deliver

 - My earliest available start date as of the day the proposal is written

 - Project quote

 - A request for you to approve and e-sign the proposal

 Payment in full is required to reserve your start date and make this project a reality.
 With this payment, I can confidently turn down or postpone other projects that would otherwise take your spot.
 I send an invoice via Freshbooks and accept credit card payments via Stripe and wire transfers.
 If you’re overseas and we need to get fancy, I’ve dealt with this before — we’ll make it work.
-For projects over $10,000, we can discuss a deposit and milestone payments.

 3. Research & Discovery